A Multivariate Complexity Analysis of the Generalized Noah's Ark Problem: Basic Definitions and Overview of the Results

 \subsection{Trees}

 A \textit{directed graph}~$G$ is a tuple~$(V,E)$, where~$V$ is called the \textit{set of vertices} of~$G$ and $E$ the \textit{set of edges} of~$G$, respectively.
-An edge~$e=(v,u)$ is \textit{incident} with~$u$ and~$v$.
+We denote an edge directed from~$u$ to~$v$ by~$(u,v)$.
 The \textit{degree of a vertex~$v$} is the number of edges that are incident with~$v$.
-A \textit{tree~$T$ with root~$r$} is a directed, cycle-free graph with~$r\in V(T)$ where each vertex of~$T$ can be reached from~$r$ via exactly one path.
+A \textit{tree~$T$ with root~$r$} is a directed acyclic graph with a distinguished vertex~$r$ such that each vertex of~$T$ can be reached from~$r$ via exactly one path.
 A vertex~$v$ of a tree~$T$ is a \textit{leaf} when the degree of~$v$ is one.
-In a rooted tree, the~\textit{height of a vertex~$v$} is the distance from the root~$r$ to~$v$ for each vertex~$v$.
-The~\textit{height~$\height_T$ of a rooted tree~$T$} is the maximal height of one of the vertices of~$T$.
+The~\textit{height of a rooted tree~$T$}, denoted ~$\height_T$, is the maximal distance of its root~$r$ to any leaf.
 For an edge~$(u,v)$, we call~$u$~\textit{the parent of~$v$} and~$v$~\textit{a child of~$u$}.
 For a vertex~$v$ with parent $u$, the \textit{subtree $T_v$ rooted at $v$} is the connected component containing $v$ in~$T-(u,v)$.
-In the special case that $v$ is the root of $T$, we define $T_v:=T$.
-For a vertex $v$ with children $w_1,\dots,w_t$ and $i\in [t]$, the \textit{$i$-partial subtree $T_{v,i}$ rooted at~$v$} for $i\in [t]$ is the connected component containing~$v$ in~$T_v - (v,w_{i+1}) - \dots - (v,w_{t})$.
+When $v$ is the root of $T$, we define $T_v:=T$.
 For a vertex~$v$ in a tree~$T$, the~\textit{offspring of~$v$}, denoted~$\off(v)$,~is the set of leaves in~$T_v$.
+For any vertex~$v$, we assume an arbitrary but fixed ordering of its children.
 A~\textit{star} is a graph~$G=(V,E)$ with a vertex~$c\in V$ and~$E=\{ (c,v) \mid v\in V\setminus\{c\} \}$.